organiq/organiq-sdk-electric-imp/README.md

 organiq <- Organiq();
 ```

-This being done, you can verify that the following URLs work as expected:
+Do a "Build and Run" from within the Electric Imp IDE, and then verify that the following URLs work as expected:

     http://api.organiq.io/-/ImpDevice/ledState=0    # Turn LED off
     http://api.organiq.io/-/ImpDevice/ledState=1    # Turn LED on
     http://api.organiq.io/-/ImpDevice/ledState      # Get LED state
     http://api.organiq.io/-/ImpDevice/toggleLed()   # toggle the LED

-And here's a Node.js application that starts the Electric Imp LED blinking from anywhere on the web:
+And here's a Node.js application that starts the Electric Imp LED blinking from anywhere on the web.
+(Note that the toggleLed() method is automatically created on the device object based on the type information provided by the device):

 ```JavaScript
 var organiq = require('organiq');   // npm install organiq